maksudul24/rcoc_win/README.md

 Mappings
 ---------
-Copy this to you _vimrc
+Copy this to your _vimrc
 ```vim
 "this portion will compile code
 nnoremap <M-b> :call RabatCompileCode()<CR>